Genymobile/scrcpy/README.md

 scrcpy --tcpip    # without arguments
 ```

-It will automatically find the device IP address, enable TCP/IP mode, then
+It will automatically find the device IP address and adb port, enable TCP/IP
-connect to the device before starting.
+mode if necessary, then connect to the device before starting.

 ##### Manual